What is the DV NY Metal Alto Saxophone Mouthpiece?

 JodyJazz DV NY Alto Sax Mouthpiece Price: $550

-The mouthpiece comes with Rico H Ligature, FF Cap, Mouthpiece Pouch and special Wood Cylinder case, Free domestic USPS Priority Shipping and Handling Ground shipping included.
+The mouthpiece comes with a Rovner Star Series Ligature & Cap, Deluxe Mouthpiece Pouch and special Wood Cylinder case.
+Free domestic USPS Priority Shipping and Handling Ground shipping included.
 (Click "BUY NOW" button to see overseas shipping)

 JodyJazz DV NY Alto Sax Mouthpiece Available Tip Openings